dariadi-amdjed/dariadi-amdjed/README.md

 ## 🧠 About Me

 I'm a high school student from Algeria building real-world AI systems.
-My focus is on artificial intelligence, machine learning, and Quantum Computing — I care about solutions that work outside a notebook.
+My focus is on artificial intelligence and machine learnin — I care about solutions that work outside a notebook.

 I'm a member of the **New York Academy of Sciences (NYAS) Junior Academy**,